UlyssesZh/typhm/README.md

 | 1    | [0%, 10%)   |
 | 0    | (-inf, 0%)  |

-Typically, if you want to get a 6, you should try to hit every object with an inaccuracy within half the inaccuracy tolerance.
+Typically, if you want to get a 6, you should try to hit every note with an inaccuracy within half the inaccuracy tolerance.
-If the inaccuracy is exactly half the inaccuracy tolerance, you earns half the full score of the object by hitting it.
+If the inaccuracy is exactly half the inaccuracy tolerance, you earns half the full score of the note by hitting it.

 ## How to compose a beatmap